mini-walker/SPH-2D/README.md

 # SPH (Smooth-particle Hydrodynamic)

 ## 1. 📘 About This Code
-These Fortran codes were developed during my master's study.
 The solver is based on the Smoothed Particle Hydrodynamics (SPH) method for solving the **weakly compressible Navier–Stokes equations**.

 ### 1.1 ✨ Features
 - Parallelization: